DrewJay/ACGAN/README.md

 You will first need to enable CUDA computing on your graphics card.
 You can achieve it by downloading cuDNN >= `7.4.1` from <a href="https://developer.nvidia.com/rdp/cudnn-download">here</a>.

-Then you will need to install CUDA toolkit v `10.0.0` <a href="https://developer.nvidia.com/cuda-downloads">from here</a>.
+Then you will need to install CUDA toolkit `v10.0.0` <a href="https://developer.nvidia.com/cuda-downloads">from here</a>.

 Finally, you will need to set environment variables into user path: